aplteam/MarkAPL/Docs/MarkAPL.md

 One might be able to overcome these obstacles by restricting the level of headlines that go into the main TOC and introduce sub-TOCs where appropriate.
 This document uses this technique.

-#### compileFunctions

-This parameter is of interest only to APL programmers.

-Boolean that defaults to 1.
-There is just one reason to prevent any function from being compiled: performance measurements.

-However, with version 1.8.3 **_MarkAPL_** does not compile its functions any more because this caused trouble under some circumstances while the performance gains are limited: **_MarkAPL_** spends most of its time in `⎕S` and `⎕R`, and compiling does not help.

 #### compressCSS

 This parameter is of interest only to APL programmers.